Be on the Lookout for Credit Card Checkout Fees

 Reasons Why This Isn't Over

 The agreement between merchants and the different payment networks is inconsistent (I almost used "convoluted," which also seems accurate).
-Visa, MasterCard, Discover, and American Express all have rules that merchants have to follow.
+Depending on the network, merchants have different rules to follow.

 Another reason it's way too soon to predict the future is because the merchants themselves aren't happy with the settlement.
 Big-time retailers, such as Target and Home Depot, aren't on board with the settlement.
 There are many details to the agreement that go way beyond the interchange fees and this is why the outcome could remain up in the air for a while.